daniydlh/codes-TCCM/README.md

-This program createsa Huckel matrix for an open or a tube like system.
+Huckel_matrix.f90 program reads input file to create huckel matrix for an open or a tube like system.
-Read the type of system from the first line in input file
+It reads the type of system from the first line in input file
 options:
-  -
+  - open
-  -
+  - tube